The Great Investment Debate: Active or Passive Strategies?

 In this first of a two-part series, Brad Swinsburg, Director of Investments at Smith and Howard Wealth Management discusses the differences and pros and cons of active versus passive investment strategies.

 The asset and wealth management industry has a tendency to turn every investment debate into a binary decision – buy or sell, black or white, bull or bear.
 In an industry that typically rewards those with strong opinions and loud voices, most investors whether professional or amateur, feel forced to make a choice and then proclaim their eternal allegiance.

 It is for that reason that when I’m asked if I believe in active or passive strategies I rather enjoy answering with a simple….”Yes”.
 That response is typically met with a brief look of confusion followed by a look that says “I see what you did there” (and hopefully at least a little laughter!).
-While we at Smith & Howard Wealth Management have a preference for passively managed strategies, we do not believe it is necessary or even prudent to simply write-off all active strategies.
+While we at Smith and Howard Wealth Management have a preference for passively managed strategies, we do not believe it is necessary or even prudent to simply write-off all active strategies.
 At particular points in time or in specific markets or strategies, an actively managed approach may be appropriate.